-Allegiant air is an LCC, with a current fleet of 77xA320s and 18xMD80s aircraft.
+Allegiant Air is an LCC, with a current fleet of 77 x Airbus A320 and 18 x MD 80s aircraft.

 Line maintenance costs are considerable when hangar space is required, as the allegiant workshops in Florida and Vegas do not have hangar space.